| |

 (See how reducing MTTR ties directly to CMDB accuracy.)

-ViVID™ service mapping: From asset data to business context
+ViVID™ service mapping: from asset data to business context

 Once your CMDB reflects reality, the next layer is understanding what business services those assets support.
 Virima’s ViVID™ service mapping turns CI relationship data into visual application-to-infrastructure dependency maps.